 The incentive fee under the Investment Advisory Agreement consists of two parts.
 The first part, referred to as the subordinated incentive fee on income, is calculated and payable quarterly in arrears based on Pre-Incentive Fee Net Investment Income (as defined below) for the immediately preceding quarter.
-The subordinated incentive fee on income is equal to 20.0% of our Pre-Incentive Fee Net Investment Income for the immediately preceding quarter, expressed as a quarterly rate of return on adjusted capital at the beginning of the most recently completed calendar quarter, exceeding 1.875% (or 7.5% annualized), subject to a "catch up" feature (as described in more detail in our annual report on Form 10-K for the year ended December 31, 2022).
+The subordinated incentive fee on income is equal to 20.0% of our Pre-Incentive Fee Net Investment Income for the immediately preceding quarter, subject to a quarterly hurdle rate, expressed as a rate of return on adjusted capital at the beginning of the most recently completed calendar quarter, of 1.875% (or 7.5% annualized), with a "catch up" feature (as described in more detail in our annual report on Form 10-K for the year ended December 31, 2023).

 For this purpose, Pre-Incentive Fee Net Investment Income means interest income, dividend income and any other income (including any other fees such as commitment, origination, structuring, diligence and consulting fees or other fees that we receive from portfolio companies) accrued during the calendar quarter, minus our operating expenses for the quarter (including the management fee, expenses payable under any proposed administration agreement and any interest expense and dividends paid on any issued and outstanding preferred stock, but excluding taxes and the incentive fee).
-Pre-Incentive Fee Net Investment Income includes, in the case of investments with a deferred interest feature (such as original issue discount debt instruments and PIK interest and zero coupon securities), accrued income that we have not yet received in cash.
+Pre-Incentive Fee Net Investment Income that we have not yet received in cash.
 Pre-Incentive Fee Net Investment Income does not include any realized capital gains, realized capital losses or unrealized capital appreciation or depreciation.
-For purposes of this fee, adjusted capital means cumulative gross proceeds generated from sales of our common stock (including proceeds from the Company's dividend reinvestment plan ("DRIP")) reduced for non-liquidating distributions, other than distributions of profits, paid to our stockholders and amounts paid for share repurchases pursuant to our share repurchase program.
+For purposes of this fee, adjusted capital means cumulative gross proceeds generated from sales of our common stock (including proceeds from the Company's dividend reinvestment plan ("DRIP")) reduced for non-liquidating distributions, other than distributions of profits, paid to ur stockholders and amounts paid for share repurchases pursuant to our share repurchase program.
 The subordinated incentive fee on income is expensed in the quarter in which it is incurred.